dadahcr2/reference/_posts/Patchnotes/2026-08-31-Patch-notes-1.74.md

 RELEASE NOTES:

-🔥 New Vehicle: HAVOC – A kart powered by an Experimental Rocket Booster.
+🔥 New Vehicle: HAVOC – A kart powered by an Experimental Rocket Booster
 🏆 Upcoming Mastery: Stocker
 🔔 Notifications: Customize and control your notifications from settings
 🛠️ Various bug fixes and improvements